Maui Forest Bird Recovery Project

 Mosquitoes and the Hawaiian Islands

 There are no native mosquitoes in the Hawaiian Islands.
-Mosquitoes arrived with whaling ships in the early 1800s.
-The southern house mosquito (Culex quinquefasciatus), introduced in 1826, is the primary vector of Avian Malaria and Avian Pox, driving declines and extinctions of many native forest birds.
+Mosquitoes arrived with whaling ships and other shipping activity in the early 1800s.
+The southern house mosquito (Culex quinquefasciatus), introduced in 1826, is the primary source of Avian Malaria and Avian Pox that are causing declines and extinctions of Hawaiʻi’s native forest birds.

 image of mountain and birds